mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/docs/future-work.md

 This document provides list of not implemented, nice to have features.

-## Namespaced policies
-Policies are now cluster wide, enforcing policies also in namespaces that must have loosen restrictions

-**Possible solution**
-- for Kyverno
-    - create exception for policy enforcement in namespace with PolicyException https://kyverno.io/docs/writing-policies/exceptions/
-- for OPA Gatekeeper
-    - use namespaceSelector in Constraint https://open-policy-agent.github.io/gatekeeper/website/docs/howto/
-- for Kubewarden
-    - use `namespaceSelector` in ClusterAdmissionPolicy
-    - use AdmissionPolicy

 ## Omit policies
 Enable omitting policies by policy ID.
 Ensure that omitting multiple policies is possible.